 After the collapse of the USSR, the situation changed dramatically.
 The liberal-democratic propaganda of Russia, official and free, began by all means to denigrate the image of the USSR and especially the Stalin period.
 The Winter War has become a popular topic in exposing Soviet totalitarianism, the Soviet evil empire and the bloody Stalin.
 The authors, many of whom had previously loudly praised the USSR, Marx and Lenin, quickly “repainted” as liberals and in every possible way reproached their homeland.
 At the same time, absolutely fantastic ratios of our and Finnish losses were cited.
 It came to the point that it seemed that the USSR lost the war, and Finland was the winner.
 Many ordinary people were sincerely sure that the USSR had lost the war miserably.
 That the Finnish arrow-skiers easily defeated the “lapotnoy” Red Army.

 It is clear that any reasonable, objective reasons for the actions of the USSR were completely denied.
 The war was declared unnecessary, unpopular.
 Like, there was no objective need to attack “sweet and peaceful” Finland.
 The point is the personal bloodthirstiness of Joseph Stalin, the Soviet dictator.
 There was no logic in the actions of the "criminal Stalinist regime".
-However, this is an obvious lie and enemy propaganda aimed at destroying Russian historical memory.
-Just remember history Of Finland.
+However, this is obvious lies and enemy propaganda aimed at destroying the Russian historical memory.
+It is enough to recall the history of Finland.